National Insurance: Beveridge and post-war expansion

-Initially there were two schemes running alongside each other, one for health and pension insurance benefits (administered by "approved societies" including friendly societies and some trade unions) and the other for unemployment benefit which was administered directly by government.
 The Beveridge Report in 1942 proposed expansion and unification of the welfare state under a scheme of what was called social insurance.
-In March 1943 Winston Churchill in a broadcast entitled "After the War" committed the government to a system of "national compulsory insurance for all classes for all purposes from the cradle to the grave."
+In March 1943 Winston Churchill in a broadcast entitled "After the War" committed the government to a system of "national compulsory insurance for all classes for all purposes from the cradle to the grave".

 Following the Second World War, the Attlee government pressed ahead with the introduction of the Welfare State, of which an expanded National Insurance scheme was a major component.
 As part of this process, in 1948, a single stamp was introduced which covered all the benefits of the new Welfare State.
 At that point, responsibility passed to the new Ministry of National Insurance; many of the former approved societies went into liquidation as a result.

+1975 onwards

 Stamp cards for class 1 (employed) contributions persisted until 1975 when these contributions finally ceased to be flat-rate and became earnings related, collected along with Income Tax under the PAYE procedures.
 Making NI contributions is still often described by people as paying their stamp.

 As the system developed, the link between individual contributions and benefits was weakened.